tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ## Garlic Routing
 Garlic Routing is a way of building paths/tunnels through which messages/data in the I2P network travels.
 When a message leaves the application/client it encrypted to the recipient's public key, then that encrypted message is encrypted with instructions specifying the next hop.
 This message travels this way through the each hop until it reaches the recipient.
 During the transportation of the message, it is furthermore bundled with other messages.
 This means that any messsage travelling in the network could contain a number of other messages bundled with it.
-In essense, garlic routing does two things:
+In essence, garlic routing does two things:
 1. Layered Encryption
 2. Bundles multiple messages together

 The following image represents the end to end message bundling.

-/// IMAGE
+(/assets/garliccloves.png)